newchuyalong/libgdx-learning/Managing-your-assets.md

 ### Loading Assets ###

 To load assets, the AssetManager needs to know how to load a specific type of asset.
 This functionality is implemented via AssetLoaders.
-There's two variants, SynchronousAssetLoader and AsynchronousAssetLoader.
-The former loads everything on the rendering thread, the later loads parts of the asset on another thread, e.g. the Pixmap needed for a Texture, and then loads the OpenGL dependent part on the rendering thread.
+There are two variants, SynchronousAssetLoader and AsynchronousAssetLoader.
+The former loads everything on the rendering thread, the latter loads parts of the asset on another thread, e.g., the Pixmap needed for a Texture, and then loads the OpenGL dependent part on the rendering thread.
 The following resources can be loaded out of the box with the AssetManager as constructed above.

   * Pixmaps via [PixmapLoader](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/assets/loaders/PixmapLoader.html) [(code)](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/assets/loaders/PixmapLoader.java)